Ceudan/Predicting-Student-Question-Performance/README.md

 ![Image of Equation showing Expected Squared error decomposed into bias, varience of y, and variance of t](images/bias_variance.png)

-Y represents the output of an algorithm, while T represents the correct label.
+Y represents the output of an algorithm, while T represents the label.
 Y and T are random variables, with uncertaintly in Y mostly coming from our choice of train data, and uncertainty in T coming from inaccuracies in the labelling process.
 Below is a visualization for 1 dimensional outputs.

 ![Image of 2 labelled bell curves, 1 for Y and another for T](images/bias_variance_plot.png)